Modern Slavery and Human Trafficking Statement in respect of the financial year ended 31 March 2024.

 Ethical foundation and policies

 Our Code of Business Conduct and Ethics (the ‘Ethics Code’) specifically prohibits – in relation to employees – child, forced and/or compulsory labour.
 It also confirms our commitment to treating employees fairly, with respect for their human rights and dignity, and to circumventing any indirect adverse human rights impact linked to the Group’s operations or services by our suppliers or industry associates.
-The Ethics Code provides that suppliers and associates, as far as practical and reasonably possible, are evaluated on their approach to human rights prior to the conclusion of procurement or related agreements, and are required to uphold equivalent ethical standards as Mediclinic.
-We undertake to not support nor transact with any business involved in slavery or human trafficking and to act in accordance with all applicable legislation of the jurisdictions in which we conduct business.
+The Ethics Code provides that suppliers and associates, as far as practical and reasonably possible, are evaluated on their approach to human rights prior to the conclusion of procurement or related agreements, and are required to uphold equivalent ethical standards as the Group.
+We undertake to not support nor transact with any business involved in child labour, slavery or human trafficking and to act in accordance with all applicable legislation of the jurisdictions in which we conduct business.

 TRAINING AND OVERVIEW OF KEY AREAS

-The Mediclinic Board of Directors (the ‘Board’) and all relevant employees – particularly those managing employees, dealing with potential applicants and overseeing the supply chain – are kept informed of the regulatory requirement to ensure an understanding of the risks and the Group’s position on slavery and human trafficking; to manage those risks accordingly; and to stay abreast of global developments in this regard.
 This information forms part of the induction programme for all relevant employees.
-Given that the greatest risk lies within our supply chain, awareness training is scheduled on an annual basis with all procurement business units within the Group, as well as new recruits, to ensure employees and suppliers can identify and combat modern slavery.
+Given that the greatest risk lies within our supply chain, awareness training is scheduled on an annual basis with all procurement business units within the Mediclinic Group, as well as new recruits, to ensure employees and suppliers can identify and combat these forms of exploitation.
+The Mediclinic Group’s representatives are equipped with information on modern slavery and related activities, how to identify worker exploitation and how to report such instances.

 Recruitment